Star Trek: Infinite Game Cover

 • “The graphics of the game are awful and ugly on large monitors.”

-• “The game needs a complete makeover of its graphics and UI design to make it look like a modern game.”
+• “The game needs a complete makeover of its graphics and UI design, to make it look like a modern game.”

-• monetization45 mentions
+• monetization91 mentions

-• replayability39 mentions
+• replayability80 mentions

-• “It is highly replayable in my opinion, with four major factions to choose from, and the fact that the resources in each system change with each game, which means you can't spam certain systems that you know contain the best resources.”
+• “It is highly replayable in my opinion, with four major factions to choose from, then the fact that the resources in each system change with each game, which means you can't spam certain systems that you know contain the best resources.”

 • “As it is, the game is still relatively thematic for the casual Star Trek fan, delivering hours of entertainment and reasonable replayability.”

-• optimization30 mentions
+• optimization61 mentions

 • “The game is pretty optimized and looks gorgeous!”